 Both the E-P5 and the GX7 have been discontinued, but can regularly be found used on eBay.
-The GX7 was replaced by the Panasonic GX85, while the E-P5 does not have a direct successor.
+The E-P5 was replaced by the Olympus E-P7, while the GX7 was followed by the Panasonic GX85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Panasonic GX7 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-P5 and the Panasonic GX7?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.